-If you need to be induced for obstetric or medical reasons, the recommended intravenous antibiotics should be started as soon as possible once labour has started or waters have broken (naturally or artificially), whichever happens first and should be repeated 4-hourly until delivery, and ideally for at least 4 hours before delivery.
+If you need to be induced for obstetric or medical reasons, the recommended intravenous antibiotics should be started as soon as possible once labour has started or waters have broken (naturally or artificially), and should be repeated 4-hourly until delivery, and ideally for at least 4 hours before delivery.

 If you are having a Caesarean section, our medical panel’s recommendations with regard to GBS are as follows:

+Elective Caesareans If a baby is at higher risk of developing GBS infection and the mother is having an elective Caesarean AND is in labour OR her waters have broken, she should be offered the recommended intravenous antibiotics as soon as possible after the start of labour.
 The baby would only need intravenous antibiotics against GBS infection if born prematurely or if there are signs of possible infection in either the mother or the baby.

 The treatment of the baby for GBS would follow the charity’s normal paediatric recommendations.

-However, there remains a theoretical risk that a membrane sweep might occasionally introduce GBS into the uterus, and so our medical advisory panel advises caution in using a membrane sweep for women known to carry GBS when there are other acceptable alternatives (for example, induction of labour with prostaglandin gel introduced into the vagina).
+However, there remains a theoretical risk that a membrane sweep might occasionally introduce GBS into the uterus, and so our medical advisory panel advises caution in using a membrane sweep for women known to carry GBS when there are other acceptable alternatives (for example, induction of labour with prostaglandin gel introduced into the vagina)

 Oral antibiotics are not recommended for women for GBS carriage during pregnancy or labour.
 Quite simply, there’s no evidence that they prevent GBS infections in babies.
-If you have set your heart on a home birth, you may wish to consider having intramuscular antibiotics as outlined in I’m worried I won’t get 4+ hours of IV antibiotics before my baby is born above, though our medical advisory panel do not recommend them in lieu of intravenous antibiotics during labour, but they may be better than nothing if that really is the only alternative.
+If you have set your heart on a home birth, you may wish to consider having intramuscular antibiotics as outlined in I’m worried I won’t get 4+ hours of IV antibiotics before my baby is born above, though our medical advisory panel does not recommend them in lieu of intravenous antibiotics during labour, but they may be better than nothing if that really is the only alternative.

-Our medical advisory panel strongly recommends you should be encouraged to breastfeed your baby.
 Although there have been isolated cases describing GBS infection possibly related to breast milk contamination, the advantages of breast feeding will, in our medical advisory panel’s opinion, greatly outweigh the remote risk of transmitting GBS via breast feeding.
 High hygiene standards need to be maintained for all breastfeeding mothers, with the hands and nipple areas being kept clean.

 If you develop mastitis or a breast abscess, you should seek medical advice regarding breast-feeding.

-Babies born at increased/high risk to mothers who HAVE received antibiotics for more than 2 hours before delivery should be:
+Babies born at increased/high risk to mothers who have received antibiotics for MORE THAN 2 hours before delivery should be: